 1. Ensure your email server is secure from hackers and spam.
-Part of this includes properly configuring the server and it also takes ensuring that the email server provider has created the server, from the ground up, to be secure.
+Part of this includes properly configuring the server to transfer files using one of these packages and it also ensuring that the email server provider has created the server, from the ground up, to be secure.

 2. Ensure easy and full feature remote access to all email on a variety of devices.

 3. Ensure relative easy integration with 3rd party calendar or contact systems you might want to use.

 4. If your company is likely to grow in the coming months or years ensure your email server can grow with you.
 Maybe it handles 10 users just fine, but does it slow down and crumble at 50 users?

 If you would like to consider an on premise email solution, one to consider is Kerio.
 I’ve used Kerio for a number of years (in another life) and the support is awesome and it works quite well.

 Kevin Klein, founder and CEO, 318 Inc., a Santa Monica, California-based technology solutions company and a Kerio Preferred Partner, said that Kerio significantly lowers the licensing costs of Exchange and has better deployment options than Google.